manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_space_info.rst

 ------------------------

 The cluster space is created by initiating a :class:`ClusterSpace
-<icetdev.ClusterSpace>` object and providing the prototype structure, cutoffs
+<icetdev.core.cluster_space.ClusterSpace>` object and providing the prototype
-and list of elements defined previously as arguments.
-Next, the :meth:`ClusterSpace.print` method is used to print all relevant information regarding the cluster space in tabular format.
+structure, cutoffs and list of elements defined previously as arguments.
+Next, the :meth:`print` method is used to print all relevant information regarding the cluster space in tabular format.

 .. literalinclude:: ../../../../examples/get_cluster_space_info.py
    :start-after: # Generate and print